The Buffalo Creek and Gauley Railroad was a shortline in the hills and

 2-8-0 Consolidation #14: Purchased second-hand from the Kelley's Creek & Northwestern Railroad.

-Finally, in 2005 the Buffalo Creek and Gauley Railroad again found a new life.
-That year the Buffalo Creek and Gauley Railroad Co-Operative was formed to refurbish the old BC&G and operate a tourist railroad over the line.
-Thus far most of the track has been cleared and a new campground and lodge has been established on the site of the BC&G's old Dundon yard.
-Along with the campground and lodge the co-op has also been able to acquire two cabooses for use in excursion service and a small GE 35-ton locomotive.
-Work progresses on the dream which has been almost entirely self-funded from just a few volunteers although they were able to acquire a grant from the state of West Virginia to help in establishing the tourist line.
-For a complete history of the BC&G and its operations please click here.
+In 2005 the BC&G again found a new life.
+That year the Buffalo Creek and Gauley Railroad Co-Operative was formed to refurbish the old railroad and operate a excursion train over the line.
+Under the organization's guidance the track was cleared and a new campground and lodge has established on the site of the BC&G's old Dundon yard.
+Along with the campground and lodge the co-op was also able to acquire two cabooses for use in excursion service and a small GE 35-ton locomotive.
+The dream was almost entirely self-funded from just a few volunteers although they were able to acquire a grant from the state of West Virginia to help in establishing the tourist line.
+Alas, however, the project stalled and quietly disappeared.